LinkedPasts/linked-places-format/README.md

 ```

 #### **`relations[]`** (_optional_)
-A set (list) of one or more attestation. the relationType property must be de-referenceable to an existing vocabulary or ontology.
+A set (list) of one or more attestation.
+The relationType property must be de-referenceable to an existing vocabulary or ontology.
 E.g., in the [Getty Vocabulary Ontology](http://vocab.getty.edu/ontology), **broaderPartitive** relations are used to represent 'parents' in an administrative hierarchy; **tgn3317\_member\_of** and **tgn3318\_member\_is** relations can be used to represent political unions, empires, and regions.
 In this example Abingdon is shown as having been an administrative part of two counties over time; also, using the generic **tgn3000\_related_to**, as having been linked by canal to Semington.

 * Values for the optional `certainty` attribute can be one of "certain", "less-certain" and "uncertain".